menu

 Also of interest is that Champaign has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Champaign telecommute to their jobs.
-Overall, about 14.94% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.94% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Not only is Champaign a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because Champaign is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes Champaign a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is Champaign a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 Compared to the rest of the country, citizens of Champaign spend much less time in their cars: on average, their commute to work is only 16.66 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.